alphagov/accessibility-issues/source/issue/image-without-alt/index.html.md

   <img src="logo.png" alt="" />
 ```

 If the image is not decorative, add an `alt` parameter with text which describes the meaning of the image.
-[W3C's alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) gives a good overview which text to add when.
+[W3C's alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) has a good overview which text to add when.